wxsd-sales/microsoft-teams-presence-macro/README.md

 ## Creating a Client Secret
 In order to use the Graph App, we will need to generate a Client Secret:
-1. Go to the 'Certicates & secrets' section of your app and click 'New client secret'
+1. Go to the 'Certificates & secrets' section of your app and click 'New client secret'

 ![image](https://user-images.githubusercontent.com/21026209/161586075-b964c883-af2a-4f5a-95fa-66a191e916cf.png)